galdomedia/session_protector/README.md

 DESCRIPTION
 -----------

 Logout user if HTTP_USER_AGENT and IP differs from the one saved in session.
-This make it harder to successfully use session hijacking tools like firesheep (http://codebutler.com/firesheep).
+This make it harder to successfully use session hijacking tools like [firesheep](http://codebutler.com/firesheep).

 REQUIREMENTS
 ------------